On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild-May spectral sequence

 or more succinctly $H\pi_*(j)$.
-Its homotopy groups $\pi_*(E_0^*\mathbb{J})$ are isomorphic to $\pi_*(j)$, but it is a generalized Eilenberg-Maclane spectrum.
+As a commutative ring spectrum, $E^0_*\mathbb{J}$ is given by taking iterated square-zero extensions.
+The homotopy groups $\pi_*(E_0^*\mathbb{J})$ are isomorphic to $\pi_*(j)$ as graded rings, but $E_0^*\mathbb{J}$ is a generalized Eilenberg-Maclane spectrum.
 In other words, we have killed off all the Postnikov $k$-invariants.
 After smashing with $S/p$, there is an equivalence